If you test positive and live in a residence hall

 who tested positive for COVID-19.

-- You will be contacted by the Raleigh County Health Department and the Dean of Students Office and provided isolation guidelines, medical guidance and begin contact tracing efforts.
+- You will be contacted by the Raleigh County Health Department and/or the Dean of Students Office and provided isolation guidelines, medical guidance and begin contact tracing efforts.

 - Please be prepared to provide accurate information for the contact tracing process so we can work quickly to notify close contacts (those who have been within 6 feet of you for more than 15 minutes) and mitigate further spread of COVID-19.
 It may help to review your calendar and travel to remember locations and close contacts.
 If it helps, write this down so you can give the most accurate picture to those conducting the contact tracing process.